carpediem/errors/README.md

 ## Testing

-`CaptureError` has a [PHPUnit](https://phpunit.de) test suite and a coding style compliance test suite using [PHP CS Fixer](http://cs.sensiolabs.org/).
+The library has a [PHPUnit](https://phpunit.de) test suite and a coding style compliance test suite using [PHP CS Fixer](http://cs.sensiolabs.org/).
 To run the tests, run the following command from the project folder.

 ```bash
 $ composer test